Black Women, Sexual Assault, and Criminalization

 Black women are disproportionately at risk of sexual violence.
 Nearly 1 in 5 Black women are survivors of rape, and 41% of Black women experience sexual coercion and other forms of unwanted sexual contact.

 For every Black woman who reports rape, at least 15 do not report.
 Many survivors do not report their assault for a variety of reasons, including shame, humiliation, fear of retaliation, racism, historical failure of law enforcement to believe and protect Black women, and fear of unjust harm to Black partners.
 But Black survivors who do report sexual assault or violence are less likely to be believed than their white counterparts.

 Additionally, there is a connection between sex abuse and the eventual criminalization and incarceration of Black women and girls.
 Girls in the juvenile justice system have typically experienced overwhelmingly high rates of sexual violence.
-Of women in prison—44% of whom are Black—86% have experienced sexual violence.
+Of women in jail—44% of whom are Black—86% have experienced sexual violence.

 Why are Black women disproportionately at risk of sexual violence?